rasummer/akka-guide/CONTRIBUTING.md

 ## Antora extension

-Find some hints about the Lightbend Antora theme at https://lightbend.github.io/antora-supplemental-ui-lightbend-theme/build/site/index.html
+Find some hints about the Lightbend Antora theme at https://lightbend.github.io/antora-v3-lightbend-theme/build/site/index.html

-The theme sources are in a Lightbend-private project at https://github.com/lightbend/antora-supplemental-ui-lightbend-theme

 ## Contributing to the Akka Documentation